cisagov/ScubaGear/baselines/powerbi.md

 ## Source Code and Credential Security Considerations

-Exposure of secrets via collaboration spaces is a security concern when using Power BI.
+Exposing secrets via collaboration spaces is a security concern when using Power BI.

 For Power BI embedded applications, it is recommended to implement a